 Online sports betting has been live in Illinois since June 2020.
 Since that time, revenue has continued to trend upwards, feeding money directly into the state coffers.
 Here’s a snapshot of what’s been happening over the past few months:

 |Overall Handle||Sportsbook Revenue||Taxes Collected|

 How old must you be to bet and are there any restrictions?

 The legal age to place a sports bet is 21.
-Any restrictions apply mostly to athletes, coaches, team owners and the like, barring them from betting on their own teams, and in some cases more.
-Though there are no other restrictions written into law on who can bet, those problem gamblers who place themselves on a self-exclusion list will be banned from betting.
+Any restrictions apply mostly to athletes, coaches, team owners, and the like, barring them from betting on their teams, and in some cases more.
+Though there are no other restrictions written into law on who can bet, those with a gambling problem who place themselves on a self-exclusion list will be banned from betting.